-- 4. Configure the user's General Properties: - a.
-Select an Expiration Date The date, after which the user is no longer authorized to access network resources and applications.
-By default, the date defined in the main menu > Global Properties > User Accounts > Expiration Date shows as the expiration date. - b.
-Optional settings: Comment, Email Address, Mobile Phone Number. - 5.
-In Groups Use this window to add users to user groups. - 6.
-Configure the user's Authentication: - a.
-From the drop-down menu, select OS Password. - R Important If you do not select an authentication method, the user cannot log in or use network resources. - b.
-Click Set new password. - 7.
-In Location, select objects from which this user can access or send data and traffic.
+This is the date, after which the user is no longer authorized to access network resources and applications.

+The default expiration date is configured in Menu > Global Properties > User Accounts > Expiration Date.

+- 7. On the Groups page, you can select the applicable user group objects (in addition or instead those configured in the user template). - 8.
+On the Authentication page: - a.
+In the Authentication method field, select OS Password. - Important If you do not select an authentication method, the user cannot log in or use network resources. - b.
+Click Set new password. - 9.
+On the Location page: - a.
+Configure the allowed sources from which this user can access or send data and traffic.